Stacked vs. Unstacked Car Insurance

 California

 Even if your state allows stacking coverage, your insurer may not.
-Some states also have specific limits in place for stacking, so speak to your provider directly to explore your options for coverage.
+Some states also have specific limits in place for stacking, so speak to your provider directly to explore your options.

 Is Stacked Insurance Worth It?